Equivariant Coarse (Co-)Homology Theories: Examples

-(cf.\ \cite[Lemma 3.10]{EmeMeyDualizing}), but the proof does not generalize to the equivariant case, because it involves evaluation $*$-homomorphisms at points of $X$, which are in general not equivariant.
-The closest we come to an equivariant generalization is the following: If $X$ contains a non-empty flasque subspace $A$, then the above long exact sequences are mapped by restriction to the corresponding ones for $A$.
-But then the arrows leaving the reduced terms in the sequences for $X$ factor through the corresponding terms for $A$, which vanish because of flasqueness.
-Thus, we get a decomposition of the three sequences into short exact sequences as above in this case, too.
+(cf.\ \cite[Lemma~3.10]{EmeMeyDualizing}), but the proof does not generalize to the equivariant case, because it involves evaluation $*$-homomorphisms at points of $X$, which are in general not equivariant.
+The~closest we come to an equivariant generalization is the following: If $X$ contains a flasque subspace~$B$ which is contained in the union of the components in $\coarsecomp(X,A)$ and contains points from all components in $\coarsecomp(X,A)$ (in other words, the inclusion $B\subset X$ induces a bijection between the set $\coarsecomp(B)$ of coarse components of $B$ and $\coarsecomp(X,A)$), then the above long exact sequences are mapped by restriction to the corresponding ones for $B$.
+But then the arrows leaving the reduced terms in the sequences for $(X,A)$ factor through the corresponding terms for~$B$, which vanish because of flasqueness.
+Thus, we get a decomposition of the three long exact sequences into short exact sequences in this case, too.

 Third, as the long exact sequences \eqref{eq:reducedunreducedLES} indicate, there is also a way of obtaining the reduced groups from the unreduced stable Higson corona with the help of a mapping cone construction.
-In fact, it is this construction which completely establishes the analogy to reduced cohomology theories as we will see later in \Cref{sec:SteenrodTransgression,sec:coassembly}.
+In fact, it is this construction which completely establishes the analogy to reduced cohomology theories as we will see later in Sections~\ref{sec:reducedtransgression} and~\ref{sec:coassembly} (keeping Remark~\ref{rem:howtoreducestableHigsoncorona} in mind).
 Recall that the mapping cone of a $*$-homomorphism $f\colon A \to B$ is defined as the \textCstar-algebra